 What to Expect During the Consultation

-During the consultation, the dentist will assess the patient’s oral health, discuss treatment options, and provide a personalized treatment plan with associated costs.
+During the consultation with the dentist in rockville md will assess the patient’s oral health, discuss treatment options, and provide a personalized treatment plan with associated costs.
 Our doctors will use a 3D scan image to assess the bone density.
 Based on this assessment, they will determine if immediate implant placement is suitable or if additional grafting is required prior to implant placement..

 The consultation is also an opportunity for the patient to ask questions and discuss alternative options with the dentist.
 Understanding the specific costs and treatment plan for your dental implant procedure allows you to make an informed decision about your oral health.